 The independent commission is being led by retired court Justice Judith Beaman.
 The Motherisk Commission has established a Review and Resource Centre aimed at reviewing child protection files, as well as providing counselling, support, and information for families that believe they may have been negatively impacted by MDTL testing outcomes.

 Prior to the release of Justice Lang’s report and continuing to the present time, OACAS has been supporting CASs to determine cases in which a MDTL hair test may have been used in the course of child protection proceedings.
-In December, 2015 the Ministry of Children and Youth Service (MCYS) directed CASs to identify cases where children and families were nearing the completion of adoptions (called finalization) and had a history of MDTL hair testing.
-Through this identification process, CASs contacted biological as well as adoptive parents to inform them of the results of Justice Lang’s report, the formation of the Motherisk Commission, and the 1-855 support number provided by MCYS.
+In December, 2015 the Ministry of Children, Community and Social Services (MCCSS) directed CASs to identify cases where children and families were nearing the completion of adoptions (called finalization) and had a history of MDTL hair testing.
+Through this identification process, CASs contacted biological as well as adoptive parents to inform them of the results of Justice Lang’s report, the formation of the Motherisk Commission, and the 1-855 support number provided by MCCSS.
 (The current phone number for the Commission is provided below.)

 CASs have received instruction from Justice Beaman, whose mandate officially began on February 15, 2016, to hold the placement of children for adoption (if they or someone in their family was the subject of an MDTL hair test), until the Commission has been able to review their file and determine the impact of the hair test on the decision-making of the courts.
 OACAS and CASs are not party to the finalization of adoptions — a judge makes that determination — but many of the adoptions that may be delayed are coordinated through the adoption services at local CASs.